 Code Ocean is a web-based interface that allows you to write code in any open-source programming language with any computing resources needed.
 It provides an easy way to share, discover, and run code.
 By using Code Ocean you can increase the visibility to your research, as well as:

-Our partnership with Code Ocean also allows readers to access and run code directly within your article.
+Our partnership with Code Ocean also allows readers to access and run code directly from your article.

 Find out how you can also share your Code Ocean compute capsules when publishing with F1000 Research.